Register a birth

 You will be seen in a private room and, in most cases, the registration process should take no more than half an hour.

-Please note: This does not include details of the parents and may not always be accepted by passport offices or other organisations.
-You can buy a full birth certificate at the time of registration for £4 - please bring the correct money with you, or order a birth certificate onlineOpens new window at a later date (cost - £10).
+You can buy a full birth certificate at the time of registration for £11.
+We accept cash (please bring the correct money with you if possible) or card payment.
+Please note we are unable to accept contactless payments.
+Alternatively currently you can order a birth certificate onlineOpens new window at a later date (cost - £11 per certificate)

 The baby does not need to be taken to the registration appointment to show that the birth has taken place.
 The local health authority or the hospital where the birth occurred will notify the registrar of the birth.